 Simply Good and Beautiful Math Levels 4 and above include short video lessons.
 These videos are beautiful and engaging—which may not be the words that come to mind when you think of typical math videos!

-Our pilot families say the videos are truly an incredible way to learn math!
+Our pilot families gave our math videos raving reviews and say the videos are truly an incredible way to learn math!
 Math concepts are explained very clearly with graphics to help students understand the concepts better.

 Homeschooling multiple children was a driving force for creating Simply Good and Beautiful Math!
 We want it to be truly possible to teach multiple children at different levels while still offering an incredibly effective and enjoyable homeschool math program.